ksindi/managers-playbook/README.md

     1. How confident are you with the new timeline?
 1. Nobody cares for blame and excuses.
 Own mistakes and document corrective actions you will take to mitigate them.

+## Managing sideways

+1. Get buy in by presenting the problem and not the solution.
+    1. "What is the best way for us to do feature X?"
+    1. "I need you to do X and here's how" ⛔️
+1. Ask for timelines to hold your peer accountable on delivery dates.
+1. Create project kickoffs and standups to make sure you are aware of the other team's status and priorities.

 ## Announcing change